top of page

-French; my oldest language love!
+French: my oldest language love!

 I specialise in supporting KS3 and KS4 students in the UK to develop the key language and exam skills they need for GCSE, with a speaking focus.
 I also teach 'A' level learners.

-Living in France, my second key teaching focus is tailored conversational classes for intermediate to proficient students of all ages, geared towards the practical needs of daily life in France, business and travel purposes.
+Living in France, my other key teaching focus is tailored conversational classes for intermediate to proficient students of all ages, geared towards the practical needs of daily life in France, business and travel purposes.

 Residential Immersion courses are also available.
 See Prices and Packages for details

-Spanish; los dulces sonidos me apasionan!
+Spanish: los dulces sonidos me apasionan!

 I focus my teaching on KS3 and KS4 learners in the UK, building confidence, developing the key language and exam skills required at GCSE, and addressing areas of weakness and misconceptions.